Fuukei/docs_site/docs/en/Sakurairo/Update-Log/index.md

 ### Enhancements

 * Refactored the homepage display section.
-* Refactored the Bilibili favorites page template.
+* Refactored the Bilibili favlist page template.
-* Improved a setting dependency: when the background integration with post covers is disabled, the article cover background option is automatically turned off.
+* Improved a setting dependency: when the `Cover and Frontend Background Integration` is disabled, the `Post Cover As Background` option will automatically turned off.
 * Predefined cover image height to optimize first screen loading speed.

 ## 3.0.2